syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/DayView.md

 layout: post
 title: Customize the Schedule DayView at SfSchedule control for Xamarin.iOS
-description: Learn how to Customize the schedule DayView in SfSchedule control
+description: Learn how to Customize the schedule DayView in SfSchedule control for Xamarin.iOS
 platform: xamarin.iOS
 control: SfSchedule
 documentation: ug